Do you want to achieve your weight loss goals faster?

 These people end up doing things that aren’t working well for them for far too long, simply because it worked for someone they know or they read that it was “the best way to ______”.

 So they stubbornly race along with their blinders on, ignoring the fact that their plan isn’t working, until they smack right into a brick wall and inevitably, call it quits.

 This stubbornness is irrational.
 It is very unlikely that you’ll come up with the perfect action plan the very first time around.

 Tweaking the plan should not be considered failing.

 Instead it should be considered strategic and resourceful because it means that you are learning and adapting.
-Both of which make it much more likely that you’ll actually achieve your goal.
+Both of which make it much more likely that you’ll actually achieve your weight loss goal.

-How Regular Self Reflection Can Help Increase Learning Speed
+How Regular Self Reflection Can Speed Up Weight Loss

 Self-reflection is defined as the process of examining your own thoughts, values, behaviors, and/or habits for the purpose of personal growth.

-In a moment, I will share the Weekly Self Reflection Worksheet with you.
-But first, let’s look at a case study to help us understand how self reflection can speed up learning when trying to form new habits.
+Let’s look at a case study to help us understand how self reflection can speed up learning when trying to form new healthy habits.

-Barbara is a middle aged woman with high cholesterol and a family history of heart disease.
+Barbara is a woman in her 30’s with high cholesterol and a family history of heart disease.